skillcadet/blog/_posts/2025-02-02-Writing-a-faucet-dapp.md

 ## Restore test transactions

 It bugged me that I reset the database and lost the initial 'live' transactions.
 I initially chose that route so the testers could re-request a full faucet drip, but deleting the database was not the only option.
-The solution was something I already planned on, but didn't execute it initially to stay focused on getting things testable.
+The solution was something I already planned on, but didn't execute initially to stay focused on getting things testable.

 So, I pulled up a copy of the database I had cloned early in my testing and created a Python list of transactions to re-insert.
 Now I have a record of all the transactions that the faucet has succeeded with.
 But I didn't want the first users to be left out, which required one small change.
 In the query for existing transactions, I added TIME_HORIZON which is a unix timestamp of the last transaction from the test db, so only returns transactions newer than that horizon.